-When you go for efficiency, the units aren’t durable.
+What I found was that if you want to go for efficiency, most units aren’t durable.
 And if you go for durability, then size and weight become an issue.
-Luckily, there’s an electric cooler out there that combines performance, ergonomics, and overall toughness: the Dometic CFX3 95DZ Powered Cooler.
+Luckily, the Dometic CFX3 95DZ seems to combine performance, ergonomics, and overall toughness.

 - At a Glance